SFA has shutout the opposition in 11 of 14 matches.

-Prior to SFA, Crittenden spent the 2010-2012 seasons in College Station assisting a nationally-ranked Texas A&M team that recorded a combined 52-16-6 (.743) record during that time.
+Prior to SFA, Crittenden spent the 2010-2012 seasons in College Station assisting a nationally-ranked Texas A&M program that recorded a combined 52-16-6 (.743) record during that time.
 During that stretch the Aggies won two Big 12 crowns and the 2012 SEC West Division title, advancing to the NCAA Championships all three seasons.
-The Aggies climbed as high fifth in the polls, and set program records for most shutouts in a season, most consecutive scoreless minutes and fewest goals allowed.
+The Aggies climbed as high as fifth in the polls, and set program records for most shutouts in a season, most consecutive scoreless minutes and fewest goals allowed.
 Crittenden helped guide a Texas A&M defense that ranked among the nation's elite in their transition to a new conference.
 In 2012, the Aggies led the league and finished fifth nationally in scoring with a 0.51 goals against average.

 Crittenden also serves on the coaching and instructor staffs for the South Texas Youth Soccer Association (STYSA), the USYSA Region III Olympic Development Program - Regional Staff, and the ECNL-PDP staff.

 Crittenden received his bachelor's of Education Degree in Sports Management from Florida International University (1998-03), where he also played soccer from 1998-01.
 He was named an Under-18 ODP All-American and was a member of the U.S. Under-20 National Team in 1998.
-Crittenden then received his master's degree in higher education administration from the University of Nebraska (2007-10) where he was also awarded the Young Alumni Award in 2012 in recognition of his contributions in a major research initiative, The Nebraska Athletic Performance Lab, that was formed within the Nebraska Athletic Department as a result of his graduate-degree work.
+Crittenden then received his master's degree in higher education administration from Nebraska (2007-10) where he was also awarded the Young Alumni Award in 2012 in recognition of his contributions in a major research initiative, The Nebraska Athletic Performance Lab, that was formed within the Nebraska Athletic Department as a result of his graduate-degree work.

-Wally resides in Nacogdoches, Texas, with his family, including his wife Cori and their two daughters Kellen (6 yrs) and Bridget (3 yrs).
+Crittenden resides in Nacogdoches, Texas, with his family, including his wife Cori and their two daughters Kellen (6 yrs) and Bridget (3 yrs).